-Veteran’s Day – Lessons from The Great Place – Fort Hood
+Veteran’s Day 2012 – Lessons from The Great Place (Fort Hood)

-It’s pretty quiet in Killeen for noon on a Monday.
+It’s quiet in Killeen for noon on a Monday.

 November 11, 2012 (Killeen, Texas)

-The Veteran’s Day Federal holiday has everything moving in slow motion.
+It’s Veteran’s Day and everything is moving in slow motion.
 I can’t think of a better time to visit this place.
 It’s a stunning day with a clear blue sky.
-It had been a little chilly this morning when I left Austin.
-I step out of the car at Billy Bob’s Hamburgers in Killeen, the air is still cool but the sun warms my face.
-I am ready to visit with some friends and get a bite to eat.
+It was little chilly this morning when I left Austin.
+I step out of the car at Billy Bob’s Hamburgers in Killeen, the air is cool but the sun warms my face.
+I am ready to visit some friends and get a bite to eat.

 I met Brigadier General Dean Milner and his lovely wife (Katrin) a few days prior at the Air Power Foundation’s Sky Ball event in Fort Worth.
-General Milner is one of a handful Canadian commanding generals appointed as a Deputy Commanding General of III Corps at Fort Hood.
-They were gracious enough to host me on my afternoon visit to Killeen and The Great Place (Ft.
-Hood).
-Another couple who were friends with Milner’s, joined us.
-We enjoyed really good greasy burgers and shared family, their military experience, politics, golf (I haven’t played in 15 years) and our shared love for Canada (I’ve only been to Montreal, but my Canadian friends remind me of Texans by their warmth and hospitality).
+General Milner is one of a handful Canadian Army generals appointed as a Deputy Commanding General of III Corps at Fort Hood.
+They were gracious enough to host me for my afternoon visit to Killeen and The Great Place (Fort Hood).
+Another couple, joined us.
+We enjoyed good greasy burgers and shared family stories, their military experience, politics, golf (I haven’t played in 15 years), and our shared love for Canada (I’ve only been to Montreal, but my Canadian friends remind me of Texans in a lot of ways).

-We finished up our meal and made the short drive to largest military installation in the free world, Ft.
-Hood.
+We finished up our meal and made the short drive to largest military installation in the free world, Fort Hood.
 Frankly, I did not know what to expect.
-I imagined soldiers marching, doing PT while tanks rolled through the streets as the sound of artillery fire echoed in the distance.
-As we passed through the security gate, my world changed a bit.
-I’ve never been on a military post before.
-What I found was a giant neighborhood, hospitals, schools and friendly folks who wear our nation’s cloth.
-After dropping off Katrin at their home, Gen. Milner drove us passed the motor pool where all of the ‘cool stuff’ like tanks and armored vehicles were prepared for combat exercises.
+I imagined soldiers marching, doing PT, while tanks rolled through the streets as the sound of artillery fire echoed in the distance.
+As we passed through the security gate, it was different than I imagined.
+I’ve never been on a military post, except for an airshow are Carswell in Fort Worth when I was a kid.
+What I found were giant neighborhoods, hospitals, schools, and friendly folks who wear our nation’s uniform.
+After dropping off Katrin at their home, General Milner drove passed the motor pool where all of the ‘cool stuff’ like tanks and armored vehicles were prepared for combat exercises.
 This was an amazing sight to see.

-As we toured the post, General Milner shared the history and provided insight into the function of this home to nearly 50,000 troops.
+As we toured the post, General Milner shared the history and provided insight into this home to nearly 50,000 troops and their families.
 They call it ‘The Great Place’.
 It is both great in size and greater by the wonderful people who call it home.
 There is so much history here.
 So much sacrifice is represented here.
 Some men and women will be deployed never to return.
 Some will return with lasting wounds.
-One can sense that this post is in a constant state of preparation and readiness, even on a holiday when things are quiet.
+One can sense that this place is in a constant state of preparation and readiness, even on a holiday when things seem quiet.

-Inside the structure, the place becomes a museum.
+Inside the HQ building, the place becomes a museum.
 Military history surrounds you.

 “Every turn and every space reveal a rich legacy and symbolism.
 All of the wars and all of the sacrifice begin to weigh on the mind.
 Soldiers long since passed stare at you from photos on the walls.
 Many images were captured on the front lines of battle where Americans and her allies made the ultimate sacrifice.
 I looked into the faces of men and women much greater than me.”